 - For women: TAKE YOUR BRA OFF WHEN YOU CAN.
 I have studied the research on this and discovered that women who wore bras for 24 hours (including bed) had a 3 out of 4 chance of developing breast cancer but women who wore bras less than 12 hours per day had a 1 out of 152 risk.
 Most importantly those who rarely or never wore a bra had a 1 out of 168 chance of getting breast cancer.
 It makes sense, especially with underwire bras, that these block your lymph system which needs to keep flowing.

 What do you do to relax?

 This may possibly be the most difficult area for people to answer and balance.
-We are under pressure to do well at work, log onto social media and technology generally, bombarded with actions and to do lists and demands from others when we are not at work.
+The good old question of R & R. We are under pressure to do well at work, log onto social media and technology generally, bombarded with actions and to do lists and demands from others when we are not at work.
 No wonder the number of people complaining of tiredness increases every year!

 The benefits of relaxation include:

 - Slowing your breathing rate